Variational inference for cutting feedback in misspecified models: Empirical Examples

 Here we are particularly interested in $\eta_2$, which measures the relationship between HPV prevalence and cancer incidence.
 However, there is a concern that the Poisson regression model is misspecified, and that this may contaminate inferences for both $\gammavec=(\gamma_1,\dots, \gamma_{13})^\top$ and $\etavec=(\eta_1,\eta_2)$.
 We write $\varphivec=(\varphi_1,\dots, \varphi_{13})^\top$.
 Although the parameter $\eta_2$ is in the misspecified module, having a useful interpretation for it crucially depends on the parameter $\gamma_i$ from the correctly specified module having its intended interpretation.

 First, consider a prior-data conflict check to help decide whether it is useful to cut.
-In Figure \ref{hpv-check}, the blue curve is a kernel density estimate obtained from simulated test statistic values $\widetilde{T}(\mW^{(i)}|\zvec)$, $i =1,\dots, 100$, where $\mW^{(i)}$ are approximate simulations from the conditional prior predictive density $p(\wvec|\zvec)$ where the variational approximation for $p(\varphivec|\zvec)$ has been used.
-The black vertical line is the observed test statistical value $\widetilde{T}(\wvec|\zvec)$.
+In Figure \ref{hpv-check}, the blue curve is a kernel density estimate obtained from simulated test statistic values $\widetilde{T}(\mW^{(i)}|\zvec)$, $i =1,\dots, 100$, where $\mW^{(i)}$ are approximate simulations from $p(\wvec|\zvec)$, where the variational approximation for $p(\varphivec|\zvec)$ has been used.
+The black vertical line is the observed test statistic value $\widetilde{T}(\wvec|\zvec)$.
 Fixed form normal approximations are used for the posterior distribution of $(\varphivec^\top,\etavec^\top)$ in obtaining the test statistics.
 Because our variational approximations are normal, the KL divergence terms for computing the test statistics can be evaluated in closed form.
-The observed test statistic is larger than all simulated values of the test statistic, so that the difference between cut and full posterior distributions is large under the reference distribution of the conditional prior predictive of $\wvec$ given $\zvec$.
+The observed test statistic is larger than all simulated values of the test statistic, so that the difference between cut and full posterior distributions is large under the reference distribution.
+In Appendix~B, Figure \ref{hpv-check-sim} is similar to Figure \ref{hpv-check}, except that the data are simulated using the posterior mean values obtained for the real data.
+Because the data are simulated, there is no misspecification for the Poisson regression in the second module, and Figure \ref{hpv-check-sim} demonstrates that the cut and full posterior distributions are not surprisingly different under the reference distribution in this case.

 In Figure \ref{hpv-joint}, the exact full and cut posterior distributions are compared with the variational full and cut posterior distribution approximations.
 Draws from the full (i.e. uncut) posterior are shown in blue, and draws from the cut posterior in orange.
 The left panel shows the variational posteriors, while the right panel shows the MCMC (i.e. exact) posteriors.
 We make two observations.
 First, the full and cut posterior distributions are quite different, whether computed using MCMC or variational inference methods.
 This is consistent with the result of the conflict check.
 Second, the variational approximations are similar to the MCMC estimates of the cut and full posterior distributions, although for the full posterior distribution there is a larger difference between the two approaches.